-In this post I have shared a simple recipe to make a delicious & flavorful drumstick curry that you can serve with plain rice.
-Simple everyday curries from South Indian cuisine, have a chunky curry base or gravy.
-They are much different from the restaurant dishes but yet taste good.
+In this post I share a simple recipe to make a delicious & flavorful drumstick curry that you can serve with plain rice.
+Simple everyday curries from South Indian cuisine, have a chunky curry base with a thin runny or watery gravy/sauce.
+They are much different from the restaurant dishes but yet taste good & healthy.

 If you are new to cooking, then the following tip may help you: